Charme traditionnel

 Vues spectaculaires

-Away from the slopes, Les Angles has a range of activities that make rest days easy to fill.
-The Parc Animalier des Angles is a standout - a 37-hectare wildlife park where bears, wolves, bison, and other Pyrenean species roam in semi-wild enclosures among the pine forest.
-The Angléo Balnéo & Spa complex has indoor and outdoor pools with views across Lake Matemale, and the Lou Bac Mountain monorail luge sends you on a 2km descent through the forest (day or night runs available).
-The dining scene leans into Catalan cuisine, with seafood from the nearby Mediterranean coast sitting alongside hearty mountain dishes - and evenings in the village have a lively, distinctly southern French feel.
-Check out Les Angles ski deals to start planning your trip.
+Away from the slopes, Les Angles has a distinctive range of activities.
+Parc Animalier des Angles is a standout: bears, wolves, bison, and reindeer roam in semi-wild enclosures at the edge of the ski area.
+The Angléo Balnéo & Spa has indoor and outdoor pools, and the Lou Bac Mountain monorail luge sends you on a 2km descent through the forest, with night runs available.
+Les Angles' dining scene leans into Catalan cuisine, with seafood from the nearby Mediterranean coast alongside hearty mountain dishes like tartiflette and fondue, and evenings in the village have a lively, distinctly southern French feel.

-Away from the slopes, Les Angles has a range of activities that make rest days easy to fill.
-The Parc Animalier des Angles is a standout - a 37-hectare wildlife park where bears, wolves, bison, and other Pyrenean species roam in semi-wild enclosures among the pine forest.
-The Angléo Balnéo & Spa complex has indoor and outdoor pools with views across Lake Matemale, and the Lou Bac Mountain monorail luge sends you on a 2km descent through the forest (day or night runs available).
-The dining scene leans into Catalan cuisine, with seafood from the nearby Mediterranean coast sitting alongside hearty mountain dishes - and evenings in the village have a lively, distinctly southern French feel.
-Check out Les Angles ski deals to start planning your trip.
+Away from the slopes, Les Angles has a distinctive range of activities.
+Parc Animalier des Angles is a standout: bears, wolves, bison, and reindeer roam in semi-wild enclosures at the edge of the ski area.
+The Angléo Balnéo & Spa has indoor and outdoor pools, and the Lou Bac Mountain monorail luge sends you on a 2km descent through the forest, with night runs available.
+Les Angles' dining scene leans into Catalan cuisine, with seafood from the nearby Mediterranean coast alongside hearty mountain dishes like tartiflette and fondue, and evenings in the village have a lively, distinctly southern French feel.

 Je réserve habituellement moi-même les vols, les transferts, l'hôtel, la location du matériel de ski et les forfaits ski, mais cette année j'ai utilisé WeSki pour un séjour à Morzine.
 C'était tellement plus simple.
 Tout a parfaitement fonctionné - les transferts sont arrivés à l'heure et il y avait beaucoup de retours d'information tout au long du processus, ce qui vous donne confiance que les vacances se dérouleront sans problème.